chartbeat-labs/parselmouth/README.md

 'CREATIVE_ID'
 ```

-For more details on working with delivery objects see [here](docs/delivery.md)
+Click [here](docs/delivery.md) for more details on working with delivery objects.

 ####Line Item Targeting